Chart Color Schemes

 The labour market performance in Mirrabooka lags significantly behind most other regions nationally

-Dominant employment sectors include health care & social assistance, retail trade, and manufacturing.
-Manufacturing is particularly specialized with an employment share of 2.0 times the regional level.
-Conversely, professional & technical services show lower representation at 3.8% versus the regional average of 8.2%.
-The area appears to offer limited local employment opportunities.
-Over a 12-month period, employment increased by 7.4% while labour force grew by 3.8%, reducing the unemployment rate by 3.0 percentage points.
-This contrasts with Greater Perth where employment rose by 2.9%, and unemployment rose marginally.
-State-level data to 25-Nov shows WA employment contracted by 0.27% (losing 5,520 jobs), with a state unemployment rate of 4.6%.
-National employment forecasts from May-25 suggest national employment will expand by 6.6% over five years and 13.7% over ten years.
-Applying these projections to Mirrabooka's employment mix suggests local employment should increase by 5.8% over five years and 12.5% over ten years, based on a simple weighting extrapolation for illustrative purposes.
+Only 3.6% of residents work from home.
+Dominant employment sectors are health care & social assistance, retail trade, and manufacturing.
+Manufacturing is particularly specialized, with an employment share twice the regional level.
+Professional & technical services have lower representation than average.
+The area offers limited local employment opportunities.
+Over a 12-month period ending September 2025, employment increased by 7.3% while the labour force grew by 3.7%, reducing unemployment by 3.0 percentage points.
+National employment forecasts from May-25 project overall growth of 6.6% over five years and 13.7% over ten years.
+Applying these projections to Mirrabooka's employment mix suggests local employment should increase by 5.8% over five years and 12.5% over ten years.

 Frequently Asked Questions - Employment